sebastian-stubenvoll/spotify-collab-tracker/README.md

     export const clientID = YOURCLIENTID
     export const redirect_uri = YOURREDIRECTURI
+    export const pushURL = YOURURLPATH

 where you replace `YOURCLIENTID` with the client ID from your spotify developer dashboard and `YOURREDIRECTURI` with the redirect URI you added in your application settings.
+`YOURURLPATH` is the path that will be pushed to the browser window after logging in successfully.
+Change this so it matches the host address if you want the rollup auto refresh feature to work.
+If you're unsure just set it to `"/"`.

 Now run `npm i` to install all dependencies and finally run your application by executing